workshopper/stream-adventure/problems/read_it/problem.md

 ### Challenge

 Implement a Readable stream, initiate a new stream instance from your implementation and pipe to `process.stdout`.
-You will receive the content to add to your stream like first argument.
+You will receive the content to add to your stream as the first argument to your program (`process.argv[2]`).

 ### Docs
 * `stream.Readable`: https://nodejs.org/api/stream.html#stream_class_stream_readable